Build the perfect

 Where To Study

 If it isn’t clear by now, you’re going to be spending a lot of time studying in college.
-Picking the right place to study is one of the most important things you can do.
+Knowing where to study is essential to getting good grades.

 It’s also about eliminating distraction, which is key to studying effectively in college.
 It prevents wasting time and can dramatically increase your concentration and retention.